 The founder of a youth organisation supporting Syrian refugees and other minority groups was among the winners at Scotland’s first national Learning Disability Awards.

-She said: “I felt excited when my name was called out as the winner of the award.
+She said: “I felt excited when my name was called out as the award winner.
 I really enjoy helping other people.”

 “The Learning Disability Awards represent a shift towards recognising the achievements of people who rarely have a platform,” said organiser Lisa Clark.